-BIO 101 - General Biology I
+BIO 101 - General Biology I (4 Credits)

 Focuses on foundations in cellular structure, metabolism, and genetics in an evolutionary context.
 Explores the core concepts of evolution; structure and function; information flow, storage and exchange; pathways and transformations of energy and matter; and systems biology.
 Emphasizes process of science, interdisciplinary approach, and relevance of biology to society.
 Part I of a two-course sequence.
+Recitation and laboratory 3 hours.